DW206/DW206/README.md

 - 👋 Hi, I’m @DW206
-- 👀 I’m interested in ...
-Trading coin
+- 👀 I’m interested in marketing, making things.
 - 🌱 I’m currently learning ...
 Everything from scratch
 - 💞️ I’m looking to collaborate on ...
 Let's make the world a better place..?
 And a buck.
 - 📫 How to reach me ...